When black box algorithms are (not) appropriate: a principled prediction-problem ontology: Reasoning about algorithms

 Model-reasoning requires checking that the model conforms to current beliefs.
 For example consider a linear regression; we can use model-reasoning by verifying the direction of individual coefficients matches what is expected from our domain knowledge.
 We can think of these checks as a mapping from the model, or ``parameters'' of the model, to the space of current beliefs.
 In model-reasoning, it is therefore possible to hypothesize how a particular instantiation of a model, $\hat{f}$, will perform on future data without reference to the data used to fit the algorithm.
 This provides solid ground on which experts in a field can debate and discuss the fitted algorithm and its suitability for future predictions in a concise manner, with discussions stemming from beliefs, and not potential difficult-to-find shortcomings of the data set or algorithm.

 In contrast, outcome-reasoning relies very little on beliefs, which primarily enter into consideration through choice of the performance metric.
-Outcome-reasoning is the reasoning used in the CTF.
 In MARA(s), outcome-reasoning is extended to the ongoing, out-of-sample prediction setting.
 If the four problem-features are satisfied then the analyst and stakeholders can monitor the performance metric during the deployment phase in order to assess whether or not their algorithm is working.

 The two types of reasoning lead to two different kinds of thinking when comparing algorithms.
 Model-reasoning tends to involve discussions of parameters and the algorithm's ability to faithfully recover the parameters.
 That is, model-reasoning forces the analyst to think carefully about how changes in the covariates should be linked to variation in the outcome (e.g., should we predict that a taller person weights more than a shorter person?).
 But when divergent algorithms are compared -- e.g., say an ARMA(p,q) is compared to a decision tree -- it is quite challenging to translate between different conceptualizations of how the input space is linked to the outcome space.
 Consequently, given the challenge of translating between algorithms using model-reasoning, comparisons tend to be pairwise and slow.
 In stark contrast, outcome-reasoning assiduously avoids any debates in the input space.
 Instead, outcome-reasoning operates in the space of the outcome -- where all candidate algorithms must operate.
 An analogy to capture this dynamic: consider two economies.
 Model-reasoning is a bit like a barter-based economy; each transaction requires careful consideration of idiosyncratic features and how much the parties need each of the products.
 An economy that uses currency to store value allows a lower friction form of transactions; each product's value is translated into the currency and then comparisons can be made rapidly between different products.
 Now imagine these two economies and their ability to develop, innovate, and scale.